 Care of Mononucleosis

-Mononucleosis is a widespread viral illness among young adults.
-The virus that causes mononucleosis is transmitted via mucus or saliva, either through direct contact (hence, the nickname, the “Kissing Disease”) or via airborne droplets or saliva or mucus.
+Mononucleosis, also called "mono" is an infectious viral illness common among young adults and college students.
+The virus that causes mononucleosis is transmitted by mucus or saliva, either through direct contact or by airborne droplets.

-The usual symptoms of mononucleosis are fever, sore throat, swollen lymph nodes in the neck, fatigue, and general discomfort.
+The usual symptoms of mononucleosis are fever, sore throat, swollen lymph nodes in the neck, extreme fatigue, and general discomfort.
 The spleen may be enlarged.
 In many cases, a faint body rash occurs.
 Most cases of mononucleosis are undetectable except by blood test.
 Severe cases do occur, but the more typical case of mononucleosis last only 10 to 28 days.
 Lingering weakness may last a few weeks or several months after the other symptoms subside.
+If you are experiencing any of these symptoms it is important to see your doctor as soon as possible.

 No medication can cure mononucleosis; antibiotics have no effect on uncomplicated cases.
 Nonprescription drugs such as aspirin or aspirin substitutes, throat lozenges, and saline gargles are often suggested to relieve the symptoms of sore throat and fever.
 Rest and extra sleep are advisable, particularly when a fever is present.
 Increased liquids and a well-balanced diet are also encouraged.
 Strenuous physical activity, particularly contact sports, should be avoided, as should alcoholic beverages which put stress on the liver and spleen.
 Following these self-care suggestions, most patients recover fully from mononucleosis within 2-3 weeks.
 You can return to classed after your fever is gone.